 The SFL is committed to providing an equal opportunity for all students to successfully complete their language learning education.
-At the beginning of each academic year, the first lesson is designed for an orientation purpose (http://ydyo.gantep.edu.tr/upload/files/oryant-asyon-sunumu11689.pdf).
+At the beginning of each academic year, the first lesson is designed for an orientation purpose (http://ydyo.gantep.edu.tr/pages.php?url= orientation-presentation-47).
 The instructors inform the students about the rules, the assessment system and other necessary guidance topics, such as administrative and academic units of the SFL.
 They are also guided about their new environment to encourage them to join some student clubs as a social activity.